CLICK HERE TO CREATE YOUR TRAIL

 Visit the Roman Ruins of Jerash

-Return to your Hotel in Amman.
+Return to Amman.

 Day 3